 Even mediation, which is an unregulated practice in Wisconsin save some rules about drafting documents, does not embed a wide range of expertise into the process.
 While some mediators do involve neutral experts, the process does not provide the parties with legal advice; even attorneys serving as mediators cannot provide legal counsel to the participants.

 So back to begging the question.
 When is collaborative an “appropriate” alternative to court?

 The answer may rest with flipping the question: When should going to court – or any other divorce process – be the appropriate alternative to collaborative?

 Perhaps the time has come to revisit how and when family disputes, including divorce, belong in the court system at all.

 Perhaps the process to end a marriage should involve a couple working with legal settlement specialists alongside financial and mental health professionals focused on resolving the disputes with everyone’s interest in play.

 Perhaps “going to court” should involve terms and conditions that make it the exception to the norm.

 Perhaps collaborative should be the default process.
 It seems the most client-centric and client controlled, which after all, should be the goal should it not?

-Collab+Blog postings are solely the expressions of the author and do not reflect the policies or positions of the Collaborative Family Law Council of Wisconsin or its members.
+Postings are solely the expressions of the author and do not reflect the policies or positions of the Collaborative Family Law Council of Wisconsin or its members.